taotriad/BabySomnia/Scream_hints.md

 Scream represents Hear No Evil (🙉).

-The tree seen in the beginning and at other points throughout this video and in the following videos is the tree of language;
+The tree seen in the beginning and at other points throughout this video and in the following videos is the tree of language; the Internet.

-the Internet.
+## Notes

-*Note*: Handong is missing in this video, due to participating in Youth With You, a talent show in China and subsequently getting stuck in Wuhan due to Covid-19 travel restrictions.
+* Handong is missing in this video, due to participating in Youth With You, a talent show in China and subsequently getting stuck in Wuhan due to Covid-19 travel restrictions.
-*Note*: In choreography scenes there is one dancer wearing a mask; that dancer represents Handong.
+* In choreography scenes there is one dancer wearing a mask; that dancer represents Handong.